 What are Interactive Dog Toys?

 The name might not give you that much of a clue, but interactive dog toys are those which give your dog that bit more mental stimulation than a chewy piece of rubber.
-These toys, for example, might have treats inside that dogs can hunt out and enjoy.
+These toys for example might have great treats inside that dogs can hunt out and enjoy.
 These might include puzzle toys, too, which dogs can work out using their paws and noses, as well as their teeth.

 Treat dispensing interactive toys for dogs tend to be amongst the most popular with pets and owners alike.
 That’s because these dogs’ toys tend to need very little encouragement for use!
 Once you show a dog a couple of times how to use a toy or toys, however, there is nothing to say they won’t get the hang of it every time from there on out.
 Dogs are deceptively clever, no matter how daft your own dog might be from time to time!